jm3/racket/README.markdown

 Sounds live in the "sounds" directory; wav, mp3, aiff and even wacky formats like OggVorbis are supported.

-Events and corresponding reactions are defined in the events hash;
+Events and corresponding reactions are defined in `config/matcher.rb`
-this should be yaml-ified, prolly.

 ## Installing: